-A methodology for the Visitor Observation Survey has been established, which allows for the examination of patterns of visitor behaviour at candidate Signature Discovery Points along the Wild Atlantic Way.
+The implementation of the Visitor Observation Survey methodology allows for the examination of patterns of visitor behaviour at sites along the Wild Atlantic Way.
 A visitor observation study is a tool used to collect systematic data about visitor behaviour at a site of interest.
 The methodology involves watching visitors and collecting information on how they are interacting with the site, as well as studying their activities and the flow of movement throughout the site.
 The purpose is to identify visitor use without interacting with the user or influencing behaviour in a systematic format that is suitable for use in a wide range of conditions and sites.
 The survey will identify patterns of visitor activity, movement and behaviour.

 The aim of the Visitor Observation Survey is to collect evidence of stay duration, activities undertaken, location and direction of excursions from vehicles.
-The development of a methodology for surveying and monitoring visitor impacts at sensitive sites is integrated with the identification and definition of indicators to ensure that these provide accurate information in an effective, efficient and easily replicated manner.
 The methodology is reinforced using an evidence-based model to identify the current state of the site and existing contributing factors before establishing the likely behaviour of visitors and the likely nature of impacts at key sites.